Top 4 Museums in Cleveland

 The museum is closed on Mondays, but open Tuesday through Sunday from 10 a.m. to 5 p.m., with the exception of Wednesday, when the closing time is 9 p.m.

-- less than five miles from the Rock and Roll Hall of Fame
+- Less than 1 mile from Rock 'n' Roll Hall of Fame

 A Christmas Story House